Russia, Rwanda send military support to Central Africa Republic to quell election violence

 But a security source in Bangui said over the past few days, Russian planes have landed carrying military personnel and supplies.

-On Monday, presidential spokesman Dmitry Peskov told journalists Russia considered the situation in CAR "a matter of serious concern".
+On Monday, presidential spokesman Dmitry Peskov said Russia considered the situation in CAR "a matter of serious concern".
 Touadera has friendly ties with Moscow and has a Russian national as a security adviser.

 The United States, France and Russia have also accused Bozize of seeking to disrupt the election.